gabrielcsmo/COSMOS-Framework/README.md

-#COSMOS - Framework for Combining Simulation and Optimization Software
+COSMOS - Framework for Combining Simulation and Optimization Software

-COSMOS is a framework that has three main functions:
+It has three main functions:
 - optimize application input and parameters
 - provide an optimal scheduling policy for all sub-tasks of the application
 - analyze the application results.